probprog/anglican/code/README.md

   return distribution objects.
 To obtain a sample from the object, `sample` must be called explicitly on the object.

-  3. Random processes are implemented functionally. `produce' produces a static random source from the random process.
+  3. Random processes are implemented functionally. `produce` produces a static random source from the random process.
   Depending on the process, the returned value can be a distribution, or a function returning a distribution.